alanlivio/docxreviews2txt/README.md

 # docxreviews2txt

-Extract reviews changes and comments from a docx file as plan text.
+Extract reviews, changes and comments from a docx file as plan text.
+It is useful to review pdf files in Word.
+You can convert pdf to docx using [pdf2docx](https://pypi.org/project/pdf2docx/) or Word itself.

 ## How to install?